Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 This Unity project, operating via WebGL, is driven by its C# logic:

 ### No Recursion Only Direct Resolution
 Our ontology rejects recursion and proscess, stating being forms at return; therefore the calculator must do the same.
 There are no self-calling methods or `for`, `while` or `do while` loops that iterate through intermediate states.
-Instead every property—mass, charge, radius—is computed in a single Frame Update.
+Instead every property mass, charge, radius is computed in a single Frame Update.
 The code evaluates curvature and coherence under the given relational conditions and returns the result immediately.
 There is no “in between” being and non-being; a structure either satisfies the coherence criteria or it does not.
 This direct resolution approach mirrors our ontological commitment and has been refined over months of development and regular updates.

-**Geometric Simplicity:** The calculator derives mass, charge, and field energy purely from fundamental geometric relations—angular mismatch and radial deviation.
+**Geometric Simplicity:** The calculator derives mass, charge, and field energy purely from fundamental geometric relations angular mismatch and radial deviation.
 Without particles, fields, or fundamental forces, all properties result from a relational loop's self-confirming closure, or the "burden" of its misclosure.

 **Internally Derived Constants:** We don't use empirical constants like Planck's constant or the speed of light.
 Instead, these essential constants are derived internally from the geometry of coherence, suggesting rules inherent in a system's structure.